Revolutionary republic: Revolutionary American Republic

 Leading up to and during the American Revolution in the 1760s and 1770s, intellectual and political leaders in the Thirteen Colonies closely read history to compare forms of governments and their effectiveness.
 They were especially concerned with the history of liberty in England and with the rights of Englishmen, which they claimed were the proper heritage of the colonists.
 These intellectuals were especially influenced by Britain's Country Party (which opposed the ruling Court Party).
 The Country Party relied heavily on the classical republicanism of Roman heritage; it celebrated the ideals of duty and virtuous citizenship.
-It drew heavily on ancient Greek city-state and Roman republican examples.
+It drew heavily on ancient Greek city-state (polis) and Roman republican examples.
 The Country Party denounced the corruption surrounding the Court Party in London, centering on the royal court.
 The resulting political ideology was widespread in America by 1775.
 Robert Kelley called republicanism "the distinctive political consciousness of the entire Revolutionary generation".
 J. G. A. Pocock explained the intellectual sources in America:

 The Whig canon and the neo-Harringtonians, John Milton, James Harrington and Sidney, Trenchard, Gordon and Bolingbroke, together with the Greek, Roman, and Renaissance masters of the tradition as far as Montesquieu, formed the authoritative literature of this culture; and its values and concepts were those with which we have grown familiar: a civic and patriot ideal in which the personality was founded in property, perfected in citizenship but perpetually threatened by corruption; government figuring paradoxically as the principal source of corruption and operating through such means as patronage, faction, standing armies (opposed to the ideal of the militia); established churches (opposed to the Puritan and deist modes of American religion); and the promotion of a monied interest—though the formulation of this last concept was somewhat hindered by the keen desire for readily available paper credit common in colonies of settlement.

 American revolutionaries took a lesson from Ancient Rome.
 They were determined to avoid the luxurious lifestyles and greed that had destroyed the Roman Empire.
 A virtuous citizen was defined as one who ignored monetary compensation and made a commitment to resist and eradicate corruption.
 Republicanism required the service of those who were willing to give up their own interests for a common good.
 According to Bernard Bailyn, "The preservation of liberty rested on the ability of the people to maintain effective checks on wielders of power and hence in the last analysis rested on the vigilance and moral stamina of the people."
 The duty of the virtuous citizen became a foundation for the ideology of the American Revolution.